TN 10 (04-24)

 EXAMPLE

 In 2004, Mary Jones files as a wife on the E/R of James Peterson.
-Investigation reveals she was entitled beginning 1989 as the wife of Bill Jones, and she is still collecting benefits as Mr. Jones' wife.
-Her marriage to Mr. Jones has not terminated.
-(New information indicates her marriage to Mr. Jones was bigamous.)
+Investigation reveals Mary Jones was entitled beginning 1989 as the wife of Bill Jones, and they are still collecting benefits as Bill Jones' wife.
+Their marriage to Mr. Jones has not terminated.
+(New information indicates their marriage to Mr. Jones was bigamous.)

 (We will want to see if the marriage determination on Bill Jones' E/R was correct.
 If it was not, we will see if we can reopen it under the rules of administrative finality in GN 04020.000.)
-If we determine that she is married to James Peterson, we should award her benefits on his record and determine whether we can reopen the relationship determination on Mr. Jones' record.
+If we determine that Mary Jones is married to James Peterson, we should award Mary Jones benefits on James Peterson's record and determine whether we can reopen the relationship determination on Bill Jones' record.
 (For example, fraud may be found.)
-If there is no basis in GN 04020.000 for reopening the marriage determination on Mr. Jones' record, Mary Jones, although entitled on both E/Rs, cannot be paid on the two records at the same time.
-She can only be paid on the SSN which pays her the highest benefits.
+If there is no basis in GN 04020.000 for reopening the marriage determination on Bill Jones' record, Mary Jones, although entitled on both E/Rs, cannot be paid on the two records at the same time.
+Mary Jones can only be paid on the SSN which pays them the highest benefits.

 To Link to this section - Use this URL: